Filament tape

 Filament tape or strapping tape is a pressure-sensitive tape consisting of a pressure-sensitive adhesive coated onto a backing material which is usually a polypropylene or polyester film and fiberglass filaments embedded to add high tensile strength.

 It is used for several packaging functions such as closing corrugated fiberboard boxes, reinforcing packages, bundling items, pallet unitizing, etc.

 The first filament tape was invented in 1956 by Cyrus W. Bemmels, a scientist working for Johnson and Johnson.
 Several other varieties have since been developed.

 A variety of grades of filament tape are available.
 Some have as much as 600 pounds of tensile strength per inch of width (100 N/mm).
 Different types and grades of adhesive are also available.

-Most often, the tape is 12 mm (approx. 1/2 inch) to 24 mm (approx. 1 inch) wide, but it is also used in other widths.
+Most often, the tape is 12to 24mm (12 to 24 mminch) wide, but it is also used in other widths.

 A variety of strengths, calipers, and adhesive formulations are available.

 Uses

 The tape is most often used as a closure for corrugated boxes such as a full overlap box, five-panel folder, full telescope box.
 L-shaped clips or strips are applied over the overlapping flap, extending 50–75 mm onto the box panels.

 Heavy loads or weak box construction may also be aided by the application of strips or bands of filament tape to the box.